FREE SHIPPING to UK for all unframed prints

 Reinforcing a consistent demand

 Gavin Turk’s Nomad (2003) landed £35,280 at Christie’s Online on 1 July, outpacing its £30,000 upper estimate.
-It’s a reminder that modest but meaningful results are fuelling the mid-market engine, especially when name recognition meets conceptual weight.
+It’s a reminder that modest but meaningful results are fuelling the mid-market engine.

 Outperformed estimates